cs2-datalab/cs2_datalab_blog/content/home/demo.md

  css_class = ""
 +++

 CS2-DataLab is an **interdisciplinary laboratory** where professors, researchers, and MA/MSc/PhD students coming from different disciplines and diverse methodological background tackle similar **social problems** through the use of **computational methods and a complex systems perspective**.
 CS2 is conceived as an open research facility, which is aimed to **promote computational social research and doctoral training, but also transference activities**.
+Research interests:

++ Social determinants of health
++ Social sustainable development (environment, society and territory)
++ Information Retrieval
++ Complex social systems and the emergence of collective phenomena
++ Computational methods and decision support tool for policy planning
++ Efficacy and efficiency in health and social service provision
++ Communication, internet, and social networks
++ Digital humanities (digital culture and society)